M4R1T4/playing_around/README.md

-# playing_around
-Play around a bit with EDA and ML
+# Play around a bit with EDA and ML

-In this repository I collect some Jupyter notebooks with small EDA and ML projects that interest me.
+In this repository I will collect some Jupyter notebooks with small EDA and ML projects that interest me.

 ---